Tennessee Rep's Ingram New Works Project

-The Ingram New Works Project was created by Tennessee Rep co-founder Martha R. Ingram to provide an opportunity for theatre artists to develop new theatre works while in residency with Tennessee Rep. Past recipients include David Alford (Clara’s Hands), Victoria Stewart (Rich Girl), Tony Award and Pulitzer Prize-winner David Auburn (The Columnist), Stephen Dietz (Rancho Mirage), and Theresa Rebeck.
+The Martha R. Ingram New Works Project was created by Tennessee Rep with the support of co-founder Martha R. Ingram to provide an opportunity for theatre artists to develop new theatre works while in residency with Tennessee Rep. Past Fellowship recipients include Tony Award and Pulitzer Prize-winner David Auburn (The Columnist), Stephen Dietz (Rancho Mirage), and Theresa Rebeck (Fever).

 The Ingram New Works Project consists of three parts: